tnichols217/notes/obsid-readme.md

 The callout syntax uses no javascript at all, which makes it highly compatible with live preview without the use of codeblocks, this also means that the callout syntax cannot limit the height of the columns without significant performance trade-offs.

-The col callout renders every item in the callout as its own column, but col-md groups them into one column
+The col callout renders every item within the callout as its own column.
+The col-md callout can be nested within the col callout in order to group items into a column.

 To use the col callout, create a callout with the col name: